 Modern slavery act statement

-In 2024, AtlasEdge Data Centres maintains its commitment to respecting all human rights, including the elimination of slavery and human trafficking in our supply chains and operations.
+In 2025, AtlasEdge Data Centre maintains its commitment to respecting all human rights, including the elimination of slavery and human trafficking in our supply chain and operations.
 We continue to empower any individual who has concerns about unethical behaviour across our business or operations to speak up, and to do so without fear of retaliation.

 About AtlasEdge Data Centres

-AtlasEdge Data Centres is a pan-European edge data centre provider with a data centre portfolio that allows customers to design and configure their technology and network infrastructure to meet the growing requirements for lower latency, higher performance and localised solutions.
-The portfolio includes data centers in key markets across Europe, including Amsterdam, Barcelona, Berlin, Brussels, Copenhagen, Dusseldorf, Hamburg, Leverkusen, London, Madrid, Milan, Paris and Zurich.
+AtlasEdge Data Centres is one of the fastest growing data centre providers in Europe.
+Together with our clients and partners, we’re defining European digital infrastructure.
+Our distributed data centre portfolio allows customers to plan and shape their technology and network infrastructure to meet their growing requirements for lower latency, better performance and localised solutions.
+The portfolio includes data centers in key markets across Europe, including Amsterdam, Barcelona, Berlin, Brussels, Copenhagen, Dusseldorf, Hamburg, Leverkusen, Leeds, Lisbon, London, Madrid, Manchester Milan, Paris, Stuttgart, Vienna and Zurich.
 With demand gravitating towards the edge of networks, AtlasEdge’s distributed and highly connected footprint provides a unique solution that is aligned with the next wave of growth in digital infrastructure.
 AtlasEdge owns or operates data centres across eleven countries in Europe, supporting more than 700 customers and providing connectivity to more than 50 different on-net carriers.

 Policies